Gallery-of-Kaeon/Kaeon-FUSION/README.md

 the Kaeon Origin IDE automatically notifies the user when updates are available and offers them the option to have the updates installed automatically.
 If you downloaded Kaeon Origin prior to November 5, 2017, we recommend that you re-download it.

-Finally,
-we plan on releasing a more advanced version of our IDE by early 2018 to make up for the current version's shortcomings.